 Like with laptops, there’s a benefit here; a pre-built desktop is ready for you to plug in and use.

 But unfortunately, you’re rolling the dice when purchasing a gaming desktop that you didn’t build or have somebody else build custom for you.

-When pre-built PCs roll off of the factory line, they may or may not come with proprietary hardware that’s difficult or impossible to remove and replace.
+And here’s why: When pre-built PCs roll off of the factory line, they may or may not come with proprietary hardware that’s difficult or impossible to remove and replace.

-But that’s only the tip of the iceberg.
+Granted, that’s only the tip of the iceberg.